Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/helm-values.md

 #### Troubleshooting

-If the secrets are the same value, but the integration is not working (e.g. handover or preconfiguring Live Agent not working), perform the following:
+If the secrets are the same value, but the integration is not working (e.g. handover or preconfigured Live Agent not working), perform the following:

   1. Restart the `live-agent-cognigy-live-agent-XXX` app pod in the Live Agent namespace.
   2. Restart the following Cognigy.AI pods in the Cognigy.AI namespace: